stern9/tennis-reservation/README.md

 cd ~/tennis-reservation
 git pull
-npm install  # if dependencies changed
+npm install  # if dependencies changed npm run build  # rebuild TypeScript
 ```

-No need to restart - cron will use updated code on next run.
+No need to restart - cron will use updated compiled code on next run.

 ## 📝 Notes

 - The script books **both courts back-to-back** on Tuesdays/Fridays for a 2-hour play window
-- Saturday only books Court 1 at 9 AM
+- Saturday and Sunday book Court 1 at 9 AM
-- Adjust schedules anytime by editing `scripts/reserve.js`
+- Adjust schedules anytime by editing `scripts/reserve.ts` (remember to rebuild!)
 - Timing is critical - script uses Costa Rica timezone (UTC-6)
+- Built with TypeScript for maintainability and type safety

 ## 🙋 Support